ChemeketaCS/csweb/content/assignments/cs162/bag/index.md

   You can use an assert to blow up the program if called on empty bag.

+  Don't try to seed the random number generator inside pickRandom—it would end up generating the same number every time.
+We don't need a different random sequence with each run, so don't worry about seeding at all.

 - `void dumpInto(Bag<T>& other)`

   Put all items from this bag into the other bag (this bag ends up empty).